OAKLAND, Calif. — The question came as a shock to Dorothy Reeves: Would she be willing to donate her husband’s brain for research?

 As an African-American and a former schoolteacher, Reeves is keenly aware of the history of racism in health care, including callous and sometimes deadly experimentation.
 Reeves said she never personally has had a bad experience with doctors or the medical system.
 But she’s old enough to remember the infamous Tuskegee Institute syphilis study, during which hundreds of mostly illiterate black sharecroppers were assured they were being treated for “bad blood” even as doctors withheld effective treatment over decades.

 Top researchers say such wariness, while understandable, is thwarting efforts to understand and treat Alzheimer’s disease and other forms of dementia in black patients today.
-African-Americans suffer from these cognitive impairments at two to three times the rate of non-Hispanic whites, yet they are less likely to take part in research.
+African-Americans suffer from these cognitive impairments at two to three times the rate of non-Hispanic white Americans, yet they are less likely to take part in research.

-That has created a vexing challenge for scientists, who are trying to persuade more blacks to participate in studies — both while they are alive and after they die.
+That has created a vexing challenge for scientists, who are trying to persuade more African-Americans to participate in studies — both while they are alive and after they die.
 A critical part of their efforts is asking for brain donations.

 “There is a lot of terrible history that we have to acknowledge and move past,” said Lisa L. Barnes, a neuropsychologist at the Rush Alzheimer’s Disease Center in Chicago.
 “A lot of minority communities still feel that research involves being a guinea pig.
 Nobody wants to be used.
 Nobody wants to be a guinea pig.”